biobakery/graphlan/readme.txt

 regulated, and have a label associated with them.
 Specifically, the options available for annotations are:

-annotation [def. no annotation] : the label the be associated and displayed for
+annotation [def. no annotation] : the label to be associated and displayed for
     the annotation.
 This can assume several formats:
       1. str (a string not containing ':'): the string to be displayed entirely (an only) on the shading